Lady Arbella Stuart: Heiress to the English throne

-For some time before 1592, Arbella was considered one of the natural candidates to succeed her first cousin twice removed, Queen Elizabeth I. However, between the end of 1592 and the spring of 1593, the influential Cecils – Elizabeth's Lord Treasurer, Lord Burghley, and his son, Secretary of State Sir Robert Cecil – turned their attention away from Arbella towards her cousin James VI of Scotland, regarding him as a preferable successor.
+However, between the end of 1592 and the spring of 1593, the influential Cecils – Elizabeth's Lord Treasurer, Lord Burghley, and his son, Secretary of State Sir Robert Cecil – turned their attention away from Arbella towards her cousin James VI of Scotland, regarding him as a preferable successor.
+James had many perceived strengths over Arbella: he was staunchly Protestant while she was of ambiguous religious affiliation, he had proved himself a successful ruler in Scotland, he was a man and she was a woman after two Queens in a row, and he was married and had children which secured his own succession.